droidconKE/droidconKE2022Android/README.md

 This layer will contain;

-1. The Usecase
-2. The repository
+1. The repository
-3. The relevant domain models.
+2. The relevant domain models.

 ### Presentation